 - PAY ATTENTION and move away, slowly and cautiously, at the first sign of disturbance or agitation.

 - DO NOT disturb, move, feed or touch any marine wildlife, including seal pups.
 If you are concerned about a potentially sick or stranded animal, contact your local stranding network where available.
-To report disturbance, sick, injured, or deal marine mammals in BC, call the Marine Mammal Incident Reporting hotline at 1-800-465-4336.
+To report a disturbance, sick, injured, or dead marine mammals in BC, call the Marine Mammal Incident Reporting hotline at 1-800-465-4336.